jkancher/Image-Analysis/README.md

 # Image-Analysis
-Dropbox with API for image analysis using Watson IBM
+Using Dropbox API for image analysis using Watson IBM API Visual Recognition

 Objective: Compare 2 images in the dropbox and identify whether the object in an image has been taken.
+This program uses Dropbox api/token and Watson IBM api

 Steps to get started: